-Amy Purdy is the top-ranked female adaptive snowboarder in the U.S., a three-time World Cup Para-Snowboard Gold Medalist, the 2014 Paralympic Bronze Medalist, and the founder of Adaptive Action Sports, a nonprofit organization which helps disabled youth, young adults, and wounded veterans get involved with action sports.
-She is also a Dancing With the Stars Finalist, actress, and fashion designer.
+Amy Purdy is the top-ranked female adaptive snowboarder in the U.S., a three-time World Cup Para-Snowboard Gold Medalist, the 2018 Paralympic Silver and Bronze Medalist, the 2014 Paralympic Bronze Medalist, and the founder of Adaptive Action Sports, a nonprofit organization which helps disabled youth, young adults, and wounded veterans get involved with action sports.
+She is also a Dancing With the Stars Finalist, actress, fashion designer, and self-proclaimed ‘Fembot’.

 Before all of this, at the age of 19, after experiencing flu-like symptoms, Purdy, was rushed to the hospital in a state of septic shock.
 En route, she experienced respiratory and multiple organ failure, which caused her to lose circulation to her extremities.
 When she entered into the hospital she was given less than a 2% chance of survival, put on life support and placed into a coma.
 She was ultimately diagnosed with Meningococcal Meningitis, a vaccine preventable bacterial infection.
 Due to the lack of circulation she had suffered, doctors had to amputate her legs below the knee.
 After going through this life-altering experience, Purdy challenged herself to move on with her life and attain goals that even those who have both legs struggle to achieve.